echo-devim/slingswarm/README.md

 # Slingswarm

-Slingswarm is the GTK+3 version of Slingscold, i.e. a lightweight application launcher similar to Launchpad in Mac OS X.
+Slingswarm is the GTK+3 version of Slingscold, i.e. a lightweight application launcher similar to Launchpad in Mac OS X. It is also Wayland compatible.

-This project is a fork of Slingscold:
+This project was originally forked from Slingscold:

   * http://sourceforge.net/projects/slingscold/